cat ./script.sh

 # -l

-the (input) field separator, see how it’s used together with$*
+$IFSthe (input) field separator, see how it’s used together with$*as described above -

 # cat this_awesome_script.sh